 How to stream NFL live on Kodi

-This service is only available in the US, so you’ll need a VPN to use watch the NFL via Sling TV from outside of America.
+This service is only available in the US, so you’ll need a VPN to get a valid US IP address if you want to watch the NFL via Sling TV from outside of America.

 The NFL has very expensive contracts in place with the following US-based networks: